2001 Malaysian Grand Prix: Warm-up

-A 30-minute warm-up session was held on Sunday morning, in hot and humid weather and on a saturated track created by a tropical thunderstorm, prompting most teams run the intermediate tyres on their cars.
-A dry line appeared towards the session's end and the top three runners set their fastest times this way.
+A 30-minute warm-up session was held on Sunday morning, in hot and humid weather and on a saturated track created by a tropical thunderstorm that ended around 30 minutes before the session began, prompting most teams run the intermediate tyres on their cars.
+A dry line appeared towards the session's end helped by warm temperatures and the top three runners set their fastest times this way.
 Barrichello was fastest with a lap of 1 minute 49.763 seconds.
 He was followed by Coulthard, Trulli, Räikkonen, Verstappen, Frentzen, Michael Schumacher, Heidfeld, Panis and Villeneuve.
 Alonso stopped on the start/finish straight with a fuel pump failure and he took the spare car originally setup for his teammate Marques.
 Irvine's engine cut out, causing him to drive the spare Jaguar.
 Fisichella spun twice and his teammate Button was observed driving on the dry compound tyres for three laps towards the end of warm-up.

 Race

 The race took place in the afternoon from 14:00 MST and in front of a crowd of 75,000 spectators.
 The weather at the start was overcast but hot and humid.
 The air temperature ranged from 32 to 33 C and the track temperature 41 to 44 C; forecasts four days earlier predicted conditions to be consistent with sunny skies.
 Every driver, except for Burti, began on the soft compound tyres.
+Most teams had anticipated the possibility of rain but it was not much of a threat for them to make their cars suitable for wet-weather.
 Five minutes before the pit lane was officially closed, Michael Schumacher's race car had an oil leak, prompting him to drive the spare Ferrari that was setup for his teammate Barrichello.
 He avoided a pit lane start because he exited the area one minute before it closed.

 On the formation lap, Frentzen's engine misfired due to a computer-hardware error that limited his rev limiter to 4,000 rpm as he drove away from his starting slot.
 Just before the race was due to start, Fisichella was out of position because he missed his starting slot and was stranded in the middle of the grid.
 He drove to his original starting position and was perpendicular across the track with not enough steering lock and rolled between the two cars ahead and behind him.
 Because series regulations barred drivers from reversing, this resulted in an aborted start.
 A new start time of 14:10 MST was planned and the race was shortened from 56 to 55 laps over a distance of 304.865 km since drivers were required to do a second formation lap.
 During this lap Montoya ran to his garage to take the spare vehicle because his race car had an engine problem.